Seagrass Summit

 Come connect with others who care about Maine’s coastal habitats!
 This event is especially for those who volunteer or work with eelgrass and other coastal resources, however others are welcome.
 The second session will feature a short panel discussion and Q&A with experts after which attendees can explore informational tables and enjoy free heavier finger food and beverages for purchase.
 This portion is kid friendly.

-This event is hosted by Casco Bay Estuary Partnership, Manomet, Maine Coastal Program, and Friends of Casco Bay.
+This event was hosted by Casco Bay Estuary Partnership, Manomet, Maine Coastal Program, and Friends of Casco Bay.

 Thank you to Lemont Hall for the generous donation of their space for this event.